Center for Islamic PluralismCenter for Islamic PluralismCenter for Islamic Pluralism

 Stephen Schwartz

-CIP Executive Director Stephen Schwartz Recites Fatiha at the Grave of Bosnian President Alija Izetbegovic, Sarajevo, 2004.
-Photo: Joshua Mensch
+CIP Executive Director Stephen Schwartz Recites Fatiha at the Temporary Grave of Bosnian President Alija Izetbegović, Sarajevo, 2004.
+Photograph by Joshua Mensch

-The Two Faces of Islam has been translated into Bosnian (Dva Lica Islama), Albanian (Dy Ftyrat e Islamit), and Indonesian (Dua Wajah Islam).
-As of 2010, Persian, Hindi, and Urdu editions are forthcoming.
-The Other Islam has been published in Albanian (Islami Tjetër) and Bosnian (Jedan Drugaciji Islam.)
+The Two Faces of Islam has been translated into Bosnian (Dva Lica Islama), Albanian (Dy Ftyrat e Islamit), Farsi (Du Chehrhe Az-Islam), and Indonesian (Dua Wajah Islam).
+As of 2016, Hindi and Urdu editions are forthcoming.
+The Other Islam has been published in Albanian (Islami Tjetër) and Bosnian (Jedan Drugačiji Islam).
 Sarajevo Rose has been published in Bosnian (Sarajevska Ruža).

-He was born in 1948, and has pursued a long literary and journalistic career.
+Stephen Schwartz was born in 1948, and has pursued a long literary and journalistic career.
 He was a staff writer for the San Francisco Chronicle for 10 years and was secretary of the Northern California Newspaper Guild, AFL-CIO.
+In 2004-06 he was an institutional historian at the National Endowment for the Arts, a U.S. federal agency.

 In the aftermath of September 11, 2001, his extensive and authoritative writings on the phenomenon of Wahhabism established him as one of the leading global experts on Islam, its internal divisions, and its relations with other faiths.

 His articles have been printed in the world's major newspapers, including The New York Times, The Wall Street Journal, the Los Angeles Times, the Toronto Globe and Mail, and many more.
-He is a regular contributor to The Weekly Standard and The Spectator [London] as well as to the New York Post and Reforma in Mexico City, and leading periodicals in the Balkans.
+He is a regular contributor to The Weekly Standard and The Huffington Post as well as to leading periodicals in the Balkans.

 He began a serious examination of Islam in 1990, when he first visited Yugoslavia.
-Researching the history of Jews in the Balkans – for articles published in the Jewish Forward and other periodicals – he developed close relations with Balkan Islamic intellectual, religious and political leaders.
+Researching the approaching collapse of that state and the history of Jews in the Balkans – for articles published in the San Francisco Chronicle, Jewish Forward and other periodicals – he developed close relations with Balkan Islamic intellectual, religious and political leaders.

-He wrote a weekly foreign affairs column for the Sarajevo daily Oslobodjenje and reported for a (now-defunct) Bosnian Islamic weekly, Ljiljan.
-In 2000, he published a book in Bosnian and English on Muslim identity and media issues in the Balkans, "A Dishonest 20th Century Comedy" (Forum of the Congress of Bosnian Muslim Intellectuals, Sarajevo.)
-He also published a volume in Britain on the Kosovo war.
+He wrote a weekly foreign affairs column for the Sarajevo daily Oslobođenje, a weekly opinion column in the Kosova newspaper Dita, and reportage for the Bosnian Islamic weekly, Ljiljan.
+In 2000, he published a book in Bosnian and English on Muslim identity and media issues in the Balkans, "A Dishonest 20th Century Comedy" (Forum of the Congress of Bosnian Muslim Intellectuals, Sarajevo).

 He has returned to the Balkans at least once yearly since 2003.